heketi/heketi/docs/admin/volume.md

   heketi-cli volume create [options]

 OPTIONS
-  -clusters string
+  --clusters string

 	Optional: Comma separated list of cluster ids where this volume must be allocated.
 If ommitted, Heketi will allocate the volume on any of the configured clusters which have the available space.
 	Providing a set of clusters will ensure Heketi allocates storage for this volume only in the clusters specified.
-  -disperse-data int
+  --disperse-data int

 	Optional: Dispersion value for durability type 'disperse'.
 	Default is 4 (default 4)
-  -durability string
+  --durability string

 	Optional: Durability type.
 Values are:
 		none: No durability.
 Distributed volume only.
 		replicate: (Default) Distributed-Replica volume.
-		disperse: Distributed-Erasure Coded volume. (default "replicate") -name string
+		disperse: Distributed-Erasure Coded volume. (default "replicate") --name string

 	Optional: Name of volume.
-Only set if really necessary -redundancy int
+Only set if really necessary --redundancy int

 	Optional: Redundancy value for durability type 'disperse'.
 	Default is 2 (default 2)
-  -replica int
+  --replica int

 	Replica value for durability type 'replicate'.
 	Default is 3 (default 3)
-  -size int
+  --size int

 	Size of volume in GiB (default -1)
-  -snapshot-factor float
+  --snapshot-factor float

 	Optional: Amount of storage to allocate for snapshot support.
 	Must be greater 1.0.
 For example if a 10TiB volume requires 5TiB of